aaronjoseph/DataScienceNotes/Predictive Power Score.md

 Correlation Matrix helps us understand relationship between two columns. [[Correlation and Covariance]]

 ### Cons of Correlation
 - Correlation fails in Non-Linear relationships such as quadratic or mystery step function.
-Also it is defined for numerical columns, categorical columns need to be encoded or transformed into one-hot encoding
+Also it is defined for numerical columns, categorical columns need to be encoded or transformed into one-hot [[Encoding]]
 - Correlation is based on symmetry, while this may not be true in the real world

 ### What PPS sets out to acheive